California Symphony: 2013–2019

-2017–present
+In August 2016 the California Symphony launched an audience research project called "Orchestra X" in which volunteers attended two of the orchestra's concerts and then attended a discussion about the experience over pizza and beers during which they were encouraged to express what they felt worked and didn't work for them about the performances.

+Executive Director Aubrey Bergauer detailed the process and the findings on her blog.
+Results were posted in November 2016.
+The volunteers expressed concerns with website issues, seat selection, and questions such as "What do I wear?" and "When do I clap?" rather than with the music itself.
+Two years after the project ran, "Orchestra X: Chapter 2" was published on Bergauer's blog, listing the changes the California Symphony staff had made since the program's results were released.

-The current concertmaster Jennifer Cho, was appointed in August 2017.
+Current concertmaster Jennifer Cho was appointed in August 2017.

 Also in 2017, the California Symphony released a public statement of its commitment to diversity.
 The orchestra achieved greater than 20% programming by women and people of color in 2019.

+2019–present

 Executive Director Aubrey Bergauer left the California Symphony on August 15, 2019.
 Bergauer stated, "Now is the right time to hand off the California Symphony in a position of strength.”
 Symphony Board President Bill Armstrong stated, "We are grateful for the extraordinary growth we’ve experienced under her leadership."

+The orchestra appointed as its new Executive Director Lisa Dell, who took over in November 2019.

+In fall 2020, with the Lesher Center shut down because of the COVID-19 pandemic, the orchestra broadcast a series of online concerts, Second Saturdays @ California Symphony, with featured soloists performing and in conversation with Music Director Donato Cabrera.
+In 2021 the orchestra created a digital series called POETRY IN MOTION presenting orchestral music inspired by poetry.
+Like the Second Saturdays concerts, these performances were streamed on the orchestra's website and broadcast on Walnut Creek TV.

+In 2023 Cabrera was appointed Artistic Director in addition to his Music Director role and his contract was extended for five more years.

 Young American Composer-in-Residence

 California Symphony's Young American Composer-in-Residence program has been called "a model for residency programs across the country."
 The program began in 1991 and each composer is with the Symphony for three years.
-The first composer to participate in the Young American Composer-in-Residence program was Kamran Ince.
-"The idea for the program came out of [Barry] Jekowsky's long-standing advocacy of both young musicians and American composers."
+The first Young American Composer-in-Residence was Kamran Ince.
+SFGate reported that "[t]he idea for the program came out of [Barry] Jekowsky's long-standing advocacy of both young musicians and American composers."
 The program allows young American composers, selected through an application process, to workshop their music with the full orchestra.
-The ensemble then performs the world premiere of the new pieces composed, and on occasion the symphony has commissioned works from previous participants after their terms have ended.
+The ensemble then performs the world premiere of the new pieces composed, and on occasion the Symphony has commissioned works from previous participants after their terms have ended.

 The first woman composer in the program's history, Katherine Balch, was selected for the 2017–2020 term.
 She commented that "smaller organizations like the California Symphony often lead the way."